 Stephen McDonough — a wandering wildlife photographer — is Someone You Should Know.

 McDonough has uploaded a gallery of his photos from all around the world to his website.

 Six photos on the cover map for the 2010 Maah Daah Hey Trail Map were supplied by Stephen McDonough

 My first article on birds and nature photography was publish in Nature Photographer Magazine.
 The article was titled "Raptors of the Northern Plains" in the Spring 2017 edition.

-This photographed was selected in the 2018 Theodore Roosevelt Nature and History Association Photo Contest and will be published in the Theodore Roosevelt National Park 2019 Calendar for the month of February 2019.
+This photographed was selected in the 2018 Theodore Roosevelt Nature and History Association Photo Contest and was published in the Theodore Roosevelt National Park 2019 Calendar for the month of February 2019.